 Being physically active will help improve your cholesterol levels and general heart health.
-Aim for 150 minutes a week.
-That is less than 25 minutes per day!
+Aim for moderate-to-vigorous intensity aerobic physical activity four to seven days a week, in bouts of 10 minutes or more for a total of 150 minutes a week.
 Choose activities you like.
 Cycling, swimming, gardening and walking are great ways to keep active.